Philip Jennings (The Americans): Early history

 Philip was born as Mikhail in Tobolsk.
 His father died when he was six years old; his mother's history is unknown.
 In the first episode of season 4, Philip describes being attacked by gangs at a young age while collecting milk across the city.
 One day he fought back, and beat one of the bullies to death.
 As a teenager, Philip dated a young Russian woman named Irina, who shared his dream of joining the KGB.
 When Philip is accepted into the Illegals Program (where KGB agents live permanently undercover in the US, posing as American citizens), Irina breaks up with him and tells him that she's met someone else.
 Later, Irina also joins the KGB as an undercover agent in Europe.
-Philip trains for several years before meeting "Elizabeth Jennings," another member of the Illegals Program, who is assigned to be his wife in America.
+Philip trains for several years before meeting "Elizabeth Jennings", another member of the Illegals Program, who is assigned to be his wife in America.
 They move to Virginia in 1965 and have their first child, Paige, in 1967.

 Season one

-In 1981, Philip Jennings lives with his (pretend) wife Elizabeth outside of Washington, D.C., with both working in their travel agency ("Dupont Circle Travel").
+In 1981, Philip Jennings lives with his wife, Elizabeth, outside of Washington, D.C., with whom he owns and operates a travel agency ("Dupont Circle Travel").
 They are revealed to be a pair of sleeper agents working for the KGB.
 They have two children, Paige and Henry.

 Philip, Elizabeth and a third KGB operative kidnap a defected KGB agent, Nikolai Timoshev, who is revealed to have raped Elizabeth years ago when she was in training.
-At the time of Timochev's kidnapping, counter-intelligence FBI agent Stan Beeman moves next door, causing Philip to suggest defecting themselves.
+At the time of Timoshev's kidnapping, FBI counter-intelligence agent Stan Beeman moves in next door, causing Philip to suggest defecting themselves.
 Elizabeth declines and Philip murders Timoshev when he finds out he raped her.
-Elizabeth and Philip try to become a real married couple, but after finding out Elizabeth had an ongoing affair with Gregory Thomas (Derek Luke), a former Black activist who she recruited for the KGB, he is hurt.
-She tells Philip that she is beginning to feel love for him for the first time in their 16-year relationship.
+Elizabeth and Philip try to become a real married couple, but after finding out Elizabeth had an ongoing affair with Gregory Thomas (Derek Luke), a former Black activist whom she recruited for the KGB, he is hurt.
+Elizabeth tells Philip that she is beginning to feel love for him for the first time in their 16-year relationship.

 Philip has become genuine friends with Stan, who he initially befriended because he was a counter-intelligence agent.
-He begins a relationship with Martha Hanson, an FBI secretary, who knows him under the name Clark.
-He uses his relationship with her to keep tabs on what the FBI are working on.
+He begins a relationship with Martha Hanson, an FBI secretary, who knows him under the name Clark Westerfeld.
+He uses his relationship with her to keep tabs on what the FBI is working on.
 Philip and Elizabeth plant a bug in Secretary of Defense Caspar Weinberger's office, and begin listening for vital intelligence.
 After a mole in the KGB is realized, Elizabeth and Philip are kidnapped and tortured by KGB operatives posing as FBI agents.
 Philip believes that because Elizabeth's torturing stops, it was she who told the KGB that he considered defecting.
 Philip is upset that Elizabeth trusts the KGB more than she trusts him.